pabloripoll/docker-platform-nginx-nodejs-22-pgsql-17.5/README.md

 ```
 <br>

-## <a id="db-settings"></a>Database service container settings
+## <a id="db-settings"></a>Database Service Container Setting

-Inside `./platform/pgsql-17.5` there are a dedicated GNU Make file and the main Docker directory with the required scripts to build the required platform configuration adapted from [PostgreSQL GitHub repository source](https://github.com/docker-library/postgres/blob/master/17/alpine3.22/docker-entrypoint.sh)
+Inside `./platform/pgsql-17.5` there are a dedicated GNU Make file and the main Docker directory with the scripts to build the required platform configuration adapted from [PostgreSQL GitHub repository source](https://github.com/docker-library/postgres/blob/master/17/alpine3.22/docker-entrypoint.sh)

 Content:
 - Linux Alpine version 3.22
 - Postgres 17.5
 <br>

-<font color="orange"><b>IMPORTANT:</b></font> There is a `.env.example` file with the variables required to build the container by `docker-compose.yml` file to create the container if no GNU Make is available on developer's machine.
-Otherwise, it is not required to create its `.env` manually file for building the container.
+> **Note**: There is a `./platform/pgsql-17.5/docker/.env.example` file with the variables required to build the container by `docker-compose.yml` file to create the container.
+Otherwise, if no GNU Make is available on developer's machine, it is required to create its `.env` manually to build the container.

-Database environment: `./platform/pgsql-17.5/docker/.env`
+Database environment file content at `./platform/pgsql-17.5/docker`:
 ```bash
 COMPOSE_PROJECT_LEAD="myproj"
 COMPOSE_PROJECT_CNET="mp-dev"